naturalshine/soother-site/content/docs/002-training-soother.md

 Character Length vs Standard Deviation:
 ![char len vs std dev](/images/char_len_vs_std.png)

-Phoneme Distribution (this is not a problematic outcome; it's merely interesting):
+Phoneme Distribution (this, at least, does not represent a problematic result; it's merely interesting):
 ![phoneme dist](/images/phoneme_dist.png)

 I removed the obvious outliers in these graphs, but the data still wasn't great.
 However, I was running out of time.
 As I discuss in [my future plans](/next-gen), I will have to make a sweep through all of my training data to clean it up further since my [quality control process](/docs/001-technical-management-soother-sound#remaining-issues-with-data-quality) seems to have failed some non-trivial percentage of the time.